kwpark-dev/IronHeart/README.md

 ### Key Elements

 1. Artificial noise to actions for exploration steps
-2. TD correction through bootstrapping
+2. TD correction of bootstrapped Q value
 3. Twin critics (of course twin target critics as well)
 4. Polyak updates of the targets
 5. Policy smoothing